Egypt Travel Tips And Advice from the Egypt Experts!

 For the fans of Arabic Music and different types of oriental tunes, the Cairo Opera House and the Sayed Dervish Theatre in Alexandria are the best places to attend a live Arabic music concert.

-In Islamic Cairo, especially in Public holidays and during the holy month of Ramadan, there are usually music evenings and theatre productions in Beit Zeinab Khatoun; a historical house located behind the famous Azhar Mosque, and Beit El Haraway, another famous house constructed in the 17th century in Islamic Cairo.
+In Islamic Cairo, especially on public holidays and during the holy month of Ramadan, there are usually music evenings and theatre productions in Beit Zeinab Khatoun; a historical house located behind the famous Azhar Mosque, and Beit El Haraway, another famous house constructed in the 17th century in Islamic Cairo.

 The Wikala offers a Tanoora dance show every Saturday and Wednesday at 9 p.m.
 The performance lasts for about an hour and a half and it is totally free of charge.